Invasion U.S.A. (1985 film): Legacy

+Sequel

+The 1986 film Avenging Force was originally intended as a sequel until Chuck Norris turned it down.
+It was instead made as a standalone sequel starring Michael Dudikoff, sharing only the protagonist's name.

 Other media

 Novel

 A novelization was released in October 1985 by Pinnacle Books.

 LP record

 Jay Chattaway's score was released by Varèse Sarabande on LP in 1985.
 It was later re-released, remastered with many minutes of new material, on CD in 2008 from Intrada Records.
 This was a limited edition of 1,000 copies.